thecomeonman/IntentVsOutcome/README.md

 ![](README_files/figure-markdown_strict/PitchControlIllustation-1.png)

-This is what the pitch looks like in terms of `ExpectedAttackDeltaPV_xy`.
+This is what the pitch looks like in terms of `AttackEPVAdded_xy`.

 ![](README_files/figure-markdown_strict/EPVIllustationTeam-1.png)

-There is some territory in the middle of the pitch where passing the ball is expected to return a positive `ExpectedAttackDeltaPV_xy`.
-And then there is an area near the opposition goal, which has a larger `ExpectedAttackDeltaPV_xy` than the middle of the pitch.
+There is some territory in the middle of the pitch where passing the ball is expected to return a positive `AttackEPVAdded_xy`.
+And then there is an area near the opposition goal, which has a larger `AttackEPVAdded_xy` than the middle of the pitch.
 This area lights up because 1, the goalkeeper isn’t given extra powers to control the ball in the pitch control model which is not the case in real life since keepers can catch the ball with their hands, dive on it, etc. and 2, pitch control is only reflective of passes, not shots.
 As a result of this inconsistency, the logic above would suggest that in this situation the optimal action for the team in possession, the blue team, should be to pass the ball all the way to the goal and hope that the small chance